The Modeler-Schema Theory of Consciousness

 Title: The Modeler-Schema Theory of Consciousness, with a Falsifiable Experiment

 That page shows the basic information (category, submission date, abstract, etc.).
-To read the full paper, click “View PDF” under “Access paper” in the upper right.
-The paper is 37 pages with 6 figures and goes into the full details of the theory and the proposed experiment.
+To read the paper, click “View PDF” under “Access paper” in the upper right.
+The paper is 39 pages with 5 figures and goes into the full details of the theory and the proposed experiment.

-- A multi-agent architecture for the brain (Modeler, Controller, Targeter, and their regulatory “schema” agents).
+• The brain can be understood as a multi-agent architecture composed of the Modeler, Controller, Targeter, and their regulatory “schema” agents.

-- A specific agent, the Modeler-Schema, as the locus of conscious experience.
+• A specific agent, the Modeler-Schema, is the locus of conscious experience.

-- A falsifiable vision experiment involving eye movements (saccades) that could confirm or disprove the theory.
+• A falsifiable vision experiment involving eye movements, called saccades, could support or disprove the theory.

-- Proposes that this theory provides a solution to the Hard Problem of Consciousness.
+• The theory offers a possible solution to the Hard Problem of Consciousness.

 https://axio.fyi/p/consciousness-explained